Texiwill/aac-lib/vsm/README.md

 ### Installation
 To install use the provided install.sh script which calls the aac-lib/base installers to install vsm.

 To install on MacOS X read <a href=https://github.com/Texiwill/aac-lib/blob/master/vsm/MacOS.md>MacOS.md</a>.
-(Please note this no longer works at this time.)
+(Please note this required v6.4.2 or later.)

 You can install LOCALLY to your Home Directory, as follows:
 ```